Kagan and Kavanaugh Unite: Stop Cutting “That”!

 Kagan and Kavanaugh disagree on a lot these days, including in their Borden v.
 United States face-off.

 These two prominent Justices do share supreme writing skills, though.
-Like all great stylists, they trim their respective sentences with gusto, but as I’ve explained elsewhere, follow the lead of these Justices by sparing the word that after verbs.
+Like all great stylists, they trim their respective sentences with gusto, but as I’ve explained before, follow the lead of these Justices by sparing the word that after verbs.

 In many of the sentences below, in fact, cutting that would have meant saving a measly four characters at the price of a clunky or even confusing result.
 Would you want your readers wondering if we’re holding offenses in our hands, explaining the law in general, or disputing the convictions themselves?